surifirstpin/biplus_documentation/docs/User_Reports.md

   -  **Share ()** the report saved under share section and accessed by specific set of users.
  - **Filter** added in this section is automatically reflected in the filter section of reports in dashboard section.

- Finally click save in Save Explore page
+ Finally click save to save the report.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/62c6ac77c1e3a30e83c0718fefd7fd88ae35a203/images/save_ur.png)